-Applications for Graduation must be completed through AccessStout and are due the Friday after Advisement Day each Fall and Spring term.
-Applications may be submitted after the deadline; however the name and degree information may not appear in the printed commencement program.
-Detailed Instructions are updated as technology dictates and are available on the Commencement website.
+Students can apply to graduate for the term they will complete their degree requirements when registration opens for that term.
+Applications for Graduation must be completed through AccessStout and are due the 2nd Friday of the Fall and Spring terms.
+If applications are submitted after the deadline, name and degree information may not appear in the printed commencement program.
+Detailed instructions are updated as technology dictates and are available on the Commencement website.

-All graduate and undergraduate students are required to pay the $50.00 Graduation Application Fee in order to complete their application to graduate and become a degree candidate.
+All graduate and undergraduate students, who will graduate prior to Fall 2015, are required to pay the $50.00 Graduation Application Fee in order to complete their application to graduate and become a degree candidate.
 The fee is due at the time of application regardless of intent to participate in a commencement ceremony.
 The fee can be paid via the Shoppes@Stout website via credit card, debit card (with Visa/Mastercard logo) and online check, or, for those that wish to pay their fee via cash or paper check, payment can be submitted to the Commencement Coordinator directly or a paper check payable to UW-Stout mailed to: UW-Stout Commencement Coordinator, 221 10th Ave.
 East, Suite 140, Menomonie, WI 54751

 Upon processing of payment a confirmation email indicating the application is complete will be sent which will include an order number for future reference.